 Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 United States Marine Corps

 Cost of living is relatively low and housing prices have come down due to the Marine Corps downsizing.

 The "Move Over" law is now being enforced in NC.
-While driving on NC roads and highways, if you are passing any police car that is pulled over to the side of the road the motorist must either move to the other lane or stop.
-This is to protect the law enforcement officer who may be standing outside his/her car.
+While driving on NC roads and highways, if you are passing any emergency vehicle that is pulled over to the side of the road the motorist must either move to the other lane or stop.
+This is to protect the law official who may be standing outside his/her vehicle.

 Defense Service Network (DSN) Dialing Instructions

 The DSN is the provider of long-distance communications service for the Department of Defense (DoD).
 Every installation has a special DSN number and the numbers vary by world-wide location.
 In order to place a call using DSN, the caller must be using a military phone on an installation.
 Cell phones cannot dial DSN numbers.
 When dialing a DSN number from a United States installation to another United States installation, it is unnecessary to dial the DSN 312 area code.
 When dialing a DSN number to/from overseas locations, the DSN area code must be included.
 The operator can be reached at commercial (719) 567-1110.
 Please note that long distance charges may be incurred.